MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

 2. On the **Bank Data Conv.
 Service Setup** page, choose the **Bank Name - Data Conversion List** action to open the list of bank names representing bank data formats that are supported by the conversion service.
 3. On the **Bank Name - Data Conversion List** page, choose the **Update Bank Name List** action.

-The list of bank data formats that are supported by the bank data conversion service is now updated.
+The list of bank data formats that are supported by the AMC Banking 365 Fundamentals extension is now updated.
 This is the list of bank names, filtered by the country/region, that you can select from in the **Bank Name - Data Conversion** field on the **Bank Account Card** page.

 > [!NOTE]
 >   The update of supported bank data formats also occurs when you select or enter a value in the **Bank Name - Data Conversion** field on the bank account.